modelflows/modelflowsapp/modaldecomposition.md

 In linear theory, it is possible to calculate the structural sensitivity, but it is necessary to combine direct and adjoint solutions, as well as linearising the Navier-Stokes Equations.
 In realistic problems, these calculations would be expensive in terms of computational memory and time.
 Moreover, these algorithms cannot be applied to experiments or turbulent flows.

 In the proposed method, any type of database (coming from experiments or numerical simulations) can be analysed.
 The data-driven algorithm first filters the data in order to retain the most important dynamics.
-Then, the non-linear structural sensitivity can be calculated, using the DMD modes and the non-linear operator of the Navier Stokes equations.
+Then, the non-linear structural sensitivity can be calculated, using the DMD modes and the non-linear operator of the Navier-Stokes equations.
 A flow chart of the passive flow control process is shown below.

 <img src="https://raw.githubusercontent.com/modelflows/modelflowsapp/master/assets/img/MDControl.png"
      alt="Figure text"